 The Henri Proulx Law Library

-The Prescott and Russell Law Association has operated a law library in the courthouse at 1027 Queen Street, L’Orignal since 1926.
+The Prescott and Russell Law Association has operated a law library in L’Orignal since its founding in 1926.
+The library is located in the courthouse at 1027 Queen Street, L’Orignal.
 This library is available to lawyers and paralegals who are members of the Law Society of Ontario, judges and court staff.

 The library is named after longtime L’Orignal lawyer and Crown Attorney Mr. Henri Proulx who was called to the Bar in 1933.
 For over 50 years he practised law from his office in the red brick building at 28 Court Street, now the Provincial Offences Court office.
 Mr. Proulx died in 1986.